PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Related Work

 Without relying on a global 3D scene point cloud, a line of works performs 3DVG directly from one or a small set of RGB(-D) views.
 Refer-it-in-RGBD~\cite{liu2021referitinrgbd} operates on single-view RGB-D and employs a coarse-to-fine framework to recover the full 3D extent of partially observed targets.
 Mono3DVG~\cite{zhan2024mono3dvg} tackles single-view monocular RGB in autonomous-driving scenes, leveraging a lightweight depth predictor.
 Recent zero-shot approaches~\cite{yang2024llmgrounder, yuan2024zsvg3d, xu2024vlmgrounder, li2025seeground} prompt an LLM/VLM with multi-turn instructions combining images and text to inject scene context.
-These methods reduce 3D annotation cost but typically require precise view selection, limiting reliability in complex, cluttered scenes.
-For zero-shot variants in particular, task-aligned fine-tuning is often infeasible because they are API-based or rely on frozen VLMs.
+However, all these methods share a common limitation: the choice of viewing direction critically affects what scene content is captured, making it difficult to capture holistic spatial context across the scene.
+Zero-shot variants additionally rely on large models not designed for task-specific fine-tuning, making adaptation costly.
+In contrast, PanoGrounder uses panoramic renderings to capture scene-wide context within a single image, and its adapter-based design enables efficient end-to-end fine-tuning on task-specific data.